aannirajpatel/orion/README.md

 # orion
-An E-learning website I made during internship at Global BizConnect, Vadodara
+An E-learning website I made during my internship at Global BizConnect, Vadodara

 # Copyrights and Licensing
 This is a project that I have made while interning at Global BizConnect, Vadodara, India.\